Troubleshooting the 'IAR License Server Tools'

 Technical Note 99016

 This information applies to users using the 'IAR License Server Tools' to share licenses over a network.
+You need to be on the server computer.

 The problem that no license is supplied from the server can be due to different reasons.
 Possible symptoms are: